 Either way, take some time to dry off any excess moisture from your herbs before freezing, to minimize freezer burn and ice buildup.
 Keep frozen herbs stored for up to 6 months (or longer if they're well sealed).

-How to Make Herb-Infused Vinegars
+4. Make Herb-Infused Vinegars

 Pictured Recipe: Oregano, Rosemary & Marjoram Vinegar